So you want to learn how to start freelance writing?

 Another huge perk is using its price filter.
 You can quickly scan the pay range and see if clicking on the listing is even worth it.
 The site’s very clean and easy to use as well!

-Alright, the last method to land freelance writing clients is Upwork.
+Alright, the last method (and one of the easiest) to land freelance writing gigs is Upwork.

-If you do a quick search on Google or Youtube, you will find there is a love/hate with Upwork and freelancers.
-Well, it’s more on the hate side.
+If you do a quick search on Google or Youtube, you will find there is a love/hate with the site and freelancers.
+Some find it helpful while, others in the industry hate it.

 So is Upwork a scam?

-Upwork is just a different type of freelance writing job board.
-Unlike other job boards, you have to give a portion of your earnings to Upwork.
+It is just a different type of freelance writing job board.
+Unlike others, you have to give a portion of your earnings to the company for getting to use their platform.
+It’s a helpful solution to wasting time submitting leads on a bunch of other platforms.

 Here is there updated pricing model for freelancers: